mile-hi-labs/react-data/README.md

 export default UserSerializer;
 ```

+## Demo
+This project comes with a built-in React and React Native demo.

 ## Development
+This projects uses Webpack to build the project.
+Please see `package.json` for available scripts.
 - Clone this repository
 - Run `npm link` from this library
 - Open up the demo proejct (or another proejcton your local machine) where you'd like to use this library